LeechCSE/Data-Structure-and-Algorithm/PS/Simulation/README.md

 Then, elimination part is straightforward.
 For all elements in the `set`, which represents all positions of `Friends4Blocks`, it replaces the elements with the above elements.

+## 2018 Kakao Blind Recruitment: 압축"
+#### Overview
+It simulates LWZ compression only for capital alphabet letters(A-Z).
+LWZ compression procedure:
+1. Initialize dictionary for all length-1 letters.
+2. Find the longest string `w` that contains the current input in the dictionary.
+3. Print index number of `w` and remove `w` from the current input.
+4. If there exists the remaining input `c`, add `w + c` to the dictionary.
+5. Go to *Step 2*.

+#### Trials & Solution
+The procedure is given cleary; therefore, implementing LWZ compression is straighforward.
+The dictionary of LWZ is abstracted with `map<string, int>`.
+The reason why `string` is used as a key, not `int` that is the index number is to utilize `find()` method of `map` effectively.
+At each iteration, sub-string of given message, which is to be compressed, is looked up, and the index number is outputed.
+Although the dictionary in the description has `<index, string>` format, the swapped data structure is more effective in implementation.